BOARD OF DIRECTORS MANDATE

 - that the Company’s Investment Policy Statement (“IPS”) is prudent and aligns with the risk appetite established by the Board;

-- as to Company’s performance and compliance with the IPS;
+- as to the Company’s investment performance and compliance with the IPS;

-- that the investment management and performance of the Company’s pension plans is appropriately monitored, including as to compliance with the Pension Plan Statement of Investment Policies and Procedures;
+- that the investment management and performance of the Company’s pension plans are appropriately monitored, including as to compliance with the Pension Plan Statement of Investment Policies and Procedures;

 - as to the work of investment managers for the pension plans; and

-- as to management’s assessment of the economic, capital markets and regulatory environment and the impact of these influences on the Company’s investment portfolios, strategies and operations.
+- as to management’s assessment of the economic, capital markets and regulatory environments and the impact of these influences on the Company’s investment portfolios, strategies and operations.

 The Board will: